MarcosPimienta/AirBnB_clone/README.md

-This repo is about AirBnB project for Holberton School
+This repo is about AirBnB project for Holberton School, Marcos Test